muppetjones/rym-py/rym-cx/docs/design/concepts.md

 A unique definition of components used to define a concept.
 An entity may conform to multiple archetypes.

-## Registry
+## Catalog

-A registry tracks the definitions of archetypes, components, or entities.
+A registry that tracks the definitions of archetypes, components, or entities.

-## Index
+## Inventory

-An index tracks instantiations of archetypes, components, or entities.
+A registry that tracks instantiations of archetypes, components, or entities.